NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/wePlans.rst

 February 2023
 -------------
 #.
-Digital Twin of Wall of Wind Facility (1.2.5.2) - Allow users to run CFD simulations of Boundary Layer Wind Tunnel at University of Florida with TinF and their models
+Digital Wind Tunnel (1.2.5.2) - Allow users to run CFD simulations of Boundary Layer Wind Tunnel at University of Florida with TinF and their models

 March 2023
 ------------